espressomd/espresso/doc/sphinx/introduction.rst

 .. rubric:: Imports

 As usual, the Python script starts by importing the necessary modules.
 The
-|es| interface is contained in the espressomd Python module, which needs to be
+|es| interface is contained in the :mod:`espressomd` Python module, which needs to be
 imported, before anything related can be done. ::

     import espressomd